NStanley0524/Dimensional_Model_For_Sales_Analysis/README.md

 # Loading Data Into Tables

-Tables were created to be able to answer various business questions and data was loaded into the tables, ensuring foreign keys are linked correctly.
+Tables were created to be able to answer various business questions and data was loaded into the tables, ensuring tables are indexed for efficient querrying and foreign keys are linked correctly.

-To see the full scipt for creating the tables, See [here]
+To see the full scipt for creating the tables and indexing, See [here](Code_Scripts/Table_creation_script.sql)

 Data for these tables were gotten from an extended data of the sales receipt that can be accessed [here](https://github.com/NStanley0524/Dimensional_Model_For_Sales_Analysis/tree/main/Sample_Data)